tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Protection

+_Recharge 11+:_ Gain a +2 bonus to your AC until the start of your next turn (champion: PD too; epic: also MD).

+**Quirk:** Touchy and defensive.

+---

 #### Relentless Strike

-(Standard action – recharge 16+)
+Standard action

-Make a basic attack ignoring any effects that give you an attack penalty, prevent you from attacking, keep you from taking actions, or force you to reroll the attack.
+_Recharge 16+:_ Make a basic attack ignoring any effects that give you an attack penalty, prevent you from attacking, keep you from taking actions, or force you to reroll the attack.
 You can also use this ring's power while you're stunned, even though you couldn't normally take an action.

 **Quirk:** Has near-constant insomnia.